locktopus-project/locktopus/README.md

 ## Testing

-To test everything at-once, run
+To test everything at once, run

 ```bash
 go test ./...